AliBenjouad/angular_04/README.md

 - `http://localhost:4200/post-questions` to have access to navbar for all other components.

 Nothing is backend related in the frontend.
 The backend is in the server folder.

+I strongly recommend to use the pdf file in server/ to see the tests of the backend.